Coastal Link Trail

 You have a role to play to ensure The Great Trail in New Brunswick remains a legacy that we can all take pride in – now and forever.

-When finished in 2023, the 200-kilometre Coastal Link Trail will be a provincial highlight – it will connect The Great Trail of Canada in Saint John, New Brunswick, with the East Coast Greenway at the Canada-U.S. border in St. Stephen.
-This international trail will also bring local communities together, linking St. Stephen with Oak Bay, St. Andrews, Pennfield and St. George.
+When finished in 2025, the 200-kilometre Coastal Link Trail will be a provincial highlight – it will connect The Great Trail of Canada in Saint John, New Brunswick, with the East Coast Greenway at the Canada-U.S. border in St. Stephen.
+This international trail will also bring local communities together, linking St. Stephen with Oak Bay, St. Andrews, St. George, Penfield and Spruce Lake.

-Construction is currently underway along the Waterfront Trail in St. Stephen, which will form part of the Coastal Link Trail and will connect directly to the East Coast Greenway at the international border with Calais, Maine.
-As part of this work, existing trail infrastructure will be upgraded with a paved surface, which will improve accessibility and user experience.
-In addition, new trail infrastructure will be created to support safe active transportation.
-It is proposed that a trailhead will be built along this 1.8-kilometre section once work is complete.
+The 1.8-kilometre Waterfront Trail in St. Stephen was completed in October 2020 and now directly connects the Coastal Link Trail to the East Coast Greenway at the international border at Calais, Maine.
+This trail was upgraded with a paved surface, which improves accessibility and user experience.
+In addition, new trail infrastructure created now supports safe active transportation.
+A trailhead will be built along this 1.8-kilometre section once work is complete.
+More work on future Trail sections are planned to start in the spring of 2021.

 All gifts of $1,000 or more will be recognized in St. Stephen once the project is completed.